EzWinsV4/Flameware/README.md

 -----------------
 ### Roblox script made for the game Rivals
 ### Status: UNDETECTED | 🟢
-### The script does not have a GUI at the moment but it does have notifications
 -----------------
 ## 📜 | SCRIPT:
 ```lua